nodejs/node/doc/api/packages.md

 First, the hazard described in the previous section occurs when a package contains both CommonJS and ES module sources and both sources are provided for use in Node.js, either via separate main entry points or exported paths.
-A package could instead be written where any version of Node.js receives only CommonJS sources, and any separate ES module sources the package may contain could be intended only for other environments such as browsers.
+A package might instead be written where any version of Node.js receives only CommonJS sources, and any separate ES module sources the package might contain are intended only for other environments such as browsers.
 Such a package would be usable by any version of Node.js, since `import` can refer to CommonJS files; but it would not provide any of the advantages of using ES module syntax.

-A package could also switch from CommonJS to ES module syntax in a [breaking change](https://semver.org/) version bump.
+A package might also switch from CommonJS to ES module syntax in a [breaking change](https://semver.org/) version bump.
 This has the disadvantage that the newest version of the package would only be usable in ES module-supporting versions of Node.js.